 7 Tips Every New HR Professional Must Follow

-A Human Resource professional plays an extremely crucial role in an organisation.
+A Human Resource professional plays an extremely crucial role in an organization.
 His/her life revolves around people and managing people.
 Thus, it goes without saying that the HR professional must be efficient in People skills.
-Human capital is the most valuable investment of any organisation.
-And as an HR professional, it is your duty to make sure that this human capital strives to achieve their best.
+Human capital is the most valuable investment of any organization.
+And as an HR professional, it is your duty to make sure that this human capital strives to achieve its best.

 Here are 7 tips every new HR professional must follow

 An HR professional is expected to be highly efficient at dealing with people.
 And for the same to happen, they must possess empathy.

 You must familiarise yourself with the employees around you.
 Get to know a little about their personal lives, milestones, and work anniversaries, roles, caliber, strengths, weaknesses, comforts, and discomforts, etc.